astronomer/airflow-guides/guides/task-groups.md

 Ultimately task groups give you the flexibility to group and organize your tasks in a number of ways, to help guide your usage of them think about:

-- What patterns exist in your DAG?
+- What patterns exist in your DAGs?
 - How can simplifying your DAG's graph can better communicate its purpose?